YashSharma-21/note-taking-app/README.md

   <li>Run the "src/main.js" file to launch the application server.</li>
   <li>Send appropriate request messages to perform the desired operations such as creating user accounts, updating user details, creating notes etc.</li>
 </ol>
+Some requests require the user to be authenticated, user authentication is performed in this program by the means of "Bearer Tokens", simply add an "Authorization" header which holds a value of the format "Bearer &lt;token&gt;" (without the double quotes).

 <h2>API Specification</h2>
 <h3>User Related Operations:</h3>